 If spondylolysis or spondylolisthesis is causing you discomfort, there are several conservative treatment techniques that may offer relief.
 At this stage, your Torrance spondylolisthesis treatment plan may include: Ice or heat therapy to tame inflammation

 The next step up the treatment ladder may involve anti-inflammatory injections.
 We can deliver steroids and analgesic drugs directly to the afflicted part of the spine for long-lasting relief.
 A related technique called radio frequency ablation can help to extend this relief even further.

 In the most stubborn or extreme cases of spondylolisthesis, we may recommend minimally-invasive spinal fusion surgery.
 Our methods of fusing vertebral structures require less recovery time than open surgical procedures.
-We can also perform neurosurgery that frees nerve tissue trapped due to spondylolysis and/or degenerated discs.
 You may even benefit from regenerative medicine techniques that help damaged tissues rebuild themselves and function more normally.

 Your spine may be a complex, sometimes confusing structure, but Rolling Hills Medical knows how to get it working again.
 Call us at 424-250-8699 if you're in need of Torrance spondylolysis treatment.
 We want to help!